Tick-borne disease: Exposure

 Ticks tend to be more active during warmer months, though this varies by geographic region and climate.
 Areas with woods, bushes, high grass, or leaf litter are likely to have more ticks.
-Those bitten commonly experience symptoms such as body aches, fever, fatigue, joint pain, or rashes.
 People can limit their exposure to tick bites by wearing light-colored clothing (including pants and long sleeves), using insect repellent with 20%–30% N,N-Diethyl-3-methylbenzamide (DEET), tucking their pants legs into their socks, checking for ticks frequently, and washing and drying their clothing in a hot dryer.

 According to the World Health Organization, tick-to-animal transmission is difficult to prevent because animals do not show visible symptoms; the only effective prevention relies on killing ticks on the livestock production facility.

 Signs and symptoms

 Ticks also have the potential to induce a motor illness characterized by acute, ascending flaccid paralysis.
 This condition can be fatal if not treated promptly, affecting both humans and animals.
 It is mainly associated with certain species of ticks.
 Symptoms typically range from fatigue, numbness in the legs, muscle aches, and, in some cases, paralysis and other severe neurological manifestations.

 Tick-borne diseases (TBD) are a major health threat in the US.
 The number of pathogens and the burden of disease have been increasing over the last couple of decades.
 With improved diagnostics and surveillance, new pathogens are regularly identified, bettering our understanding of TBDs.
 Unfortunately, diagnosis of these illnesses remains a challenge, with many TBDs presenting with similar nonspecific symptoms and diagnosis requiring a battery of assays to assess patients adequately.
 New advanced molecular diagnostic methods, including next-generation sequencing and metagenomics analysis, promise improved detection of novel and emerging pathogens with the ability to detect a litany of potential pathogens with a single assay.